nightfire8199/project-hermes/README.rst

 Eventually you will be greeted with a command prompt.

-Type a string to search your library...
+Type non-command strings to search your library...

 Type::